JobeMichael/react-autocomplete/README.md

-# GitHub User search
+# React auto complete (github user search)

-Sample Application to search GitHub users.
+This is simple auto completion component developed using react js library.
+Used live api (GitHub user search api) to search and display data in the auto completion component.

 # Setup